wilhenc36/Interes-Compuesto/README.md

-# Interes Compuesto - Empezando con NodeJS
+# Interes Compuesto - Getting started with NodeJS

-Puedes ver la demo aqui: https://interescompuesto.herokuapp.com/
+You can see the demo here: https://interescompuesto.herokuapp.com/

-Este programa calcula el interes compuesto dado el capital inicial, la tasa de interes anual y el plazo.
+This program calculates compound interest given the initial principal, the annual interest rate, and the term in years.

-No olvides instalar los paquetes de Node
+Don't forget to install the Node packages

 ### `npm install`